 To add hash filters to the hash list, you can use either of these manual methods:

 - Context menu add in the Event Detail view: Right-click on a file, and a context menu allows marking of the hash for the selected file as Good (Normal) or Bad (Malicious).

-- Hash tab toolbar: Click on the Add button in the Hash tab to add a file hash, file size, and optionally, mark the hash as trusted.
+- Hash tab toolbar: Click Add in the Hash tab to add a file hash, file size, and optionally, mark the hash as trusted.